-Treatment is surgical removal for lesions larger than 1.5 cm, often followed by ablation of residual tissue with radioactive iodine.
+Treatment of well-differentiated thyroid cancers is surgical removal for lesions > 1.5 cm, often followed by ablation of residual tissue with radioactive iodine.
 Smaller lesions are treated with surgery or active surveillance.

 Papillary Thyroid Carcinoma

-The incidence of papillary thyroid carcinoma has risen over the last several decades, primarily due to the incidental discovery of small cancers in patients undergoing neck ultrasound, MRI, or CT scans that include the neck in the imaging field and PET scans.
+The incidence of papillary thyroid carcinoma has risen over the last several decades, primarily due to the incidental discovery of small cancers in patients undergoing neck ultrasonography, MRI, CT scans, or PET scans that include the neck in the imaging field.